What Is the Legal Document Review Process?

-Document review is often the most labor-intensive and expensive stage of the litigation process, the e-discovery process, and the EDRM.
+Document review is often the most labor-intensive and expensive stage of the litigation process, the e-discovery process, and the Electronic Discovery Reference Model (EDRM).
 During this phase, each page of data in a collection is reviewed and analyzed to determine what documents must be withheld from production to opposing counsel.

-Often, document reviewers are attorneys who understand the legal and factual issues in the litigation and are able to make the necessary judgment calls as to privilege and responsiveness.
-To minimize cost, teams of contract attorneys and/or paralegals are often employed.
+Often, document reviewers are attorneys who understand the legal and factual issues in the litigation and can make the necessary judgment calls as to privilege and responsiveness.
+To minimize cost, teams of contract attorneys or paralegals are often employed.

 After the information is processed, the legal team conducts a second, more detailed review to determine what documents should be withheld from production.
 Documents may be withheld for several reasons, including: